francescorn/francescorn/README.md

 You can reach me at frances_c@cox.net or fcornwall@alum.vassar.edu.

+Do not send me any spam or phishing emails, I will write a report to the FBI.

 <!---
 francescorn/francescorn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.